Taking bookings for 2022 from November!

 - CV/experience check if requested.

-- Email/telephone support for ~6 months whilst on the course, starting from the first day of your Core Week up to 2 years and beyond.
+- Email/telephone support for whilst on the course, starting from the first day of your Core Week up to 2 years and beyond.

-- Marked assignments- Preliminary Ecological Appraisal report including desk study and phase 1 map, protected species factsheet (ID, survey, law), planning phase 2 surveys for a proposed development, and an exam style assessment about ID, legislation and survey techniques..
+- Marked assignments – protected species factsheet (ID, survey, law); Preliminary Ecological Appraisal report including desk study and phase 1 map; planning phase 2 surveys for a proposed development; and an exam style assessment about ID, legislation and survey techniques.

-- Being on the course will give you the opportunity to get to know other like-minded people and to start build a network of ecological contacts.
+- Being on the course will give you the opportunity to get to know other like-minded people and to start to build a network of ecological contacts.
 You will be part of a WhatsApp group as well so you can keep in touch with your fellow students as much or as little as you want to.

 - Each student will receive a copy of Sue Searle’s book ‘How to become an ecological consultant’.

-- You will be provided with email addresses of other delegates (unless they do not wish for their details to be shared) so you can keep in touch with other students and the Ecology Training UK team during the course and afterwards.
+- You will be provided with email addresses of other delegates (with prior agreement) so you can keep in touch with other students and the Ecology Training UK team during the course and afterwards.